Zywave/booster/src/_areas/design-system/components/dropdown-selects.md

 ---
 ## Usage

-Use a dropdown select to organize a list of options a user can select from.
+A form control used when there are more than 2 options and may require a user to select 1 option.

 ![Dropdown select usage](/images/select_usage.svg)